KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 looking loc:12.0;14.0;-15.0;world type:STONE
-Moon Cycle: mooncycle🔗
+Moon Phase: moonphase🔗
 static

-This condition checks the moon cycle (1 is full moon, 8 is Waxing Gibbous) in the given world or the players world.
-A list of phases can be found here.
+This condition checks the moon phase in the given world or the player's world.

 Parameter	Syntax	Default Value	Explanation
-MoonPhase	Number		The MoonPhase to check for.
-Can be a variable. world	world:name	player location	The world to check for the moon phase.
+MoonPhase	Keyword		The moon phase to check for.
+Can be a list and variables. world	world:name	player location	The world to check for the moon phase.
 Can be a variable.
 Example

-fullMoon: "mooncycle 1"
+fullMoon: "moonphase FULL_MOON"
-newMoonHub: "mooncycle 5 world:hub"
+darkInHub: "moonphase WANING_CRESCENT,NEW_MOON,WAXING_CRESCENT world:hub"
+playersFirstJoinMoon: "moonphase %ph.player_first_join_moon%"
+NPC distance: npcdistance🔗
+This condition will check if a Npc is close to the player.

+Parameter	Syntax	Default Value	Explanation
+Npc	Npc		The ID of the Npc
+Distance	Variable		The maximum distance
+Example

+canHearBandit: npcdistance bandit 22
+NPC location: npclocation🔗
+persistent, static

+This condition will check if a Npc is close to a location.

+Parameter	Syntax	Default Value	Explanation
+Npc	Npc		The ID of the Npc
+Location	Location		The location
+Distance	Number		The maximum distance
+Example

+nearTarget: npclocation merchant 4.0;14.0;-20.0;world 22
 Number compare: numbercompare🔗
 This condition compares two numbers.
 The valid operations are: <, <=, =, !=, >=, >.